 Vagrant is an open-source software for creating and configuring virtual development environments.
 Sipwise provides a so called Vagrant base box for your service, to easily get direct access to your own Sipwise C5 Virtual Machine without any hassles.

-The following software must be installed to use Vagrant boxes:
+The following software must be installed to use Vagrant boxes: VirtualBox v.5.2.22+ and Vagrant v.2.2.2+.

-- VirtualBox (v.5.2.10+ is recommended) - Vagrant v.2.0.4+

 Get your copy of Sipwise C5 by running: